tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 - Deploy an [Event Hub](/azure/event-hubs/event-hubs-create)
 - [Authorize access to the Azure Event Hub](/azure/event-hubs/authorize-access-event-hubs)
 > [!IMPORTANT]
 > VM watch supports managed identity, SAS token, and connection string as authentication methods.
-If multiple authentication methods are provided, managed identity is given the highest priority, while the connection string will be given the lowest priority.
+When multiple authentication methods are provided, managed identity is prioritized as the highest, while the connection string is assigned the lowest priority.

 #### Step 2: Enable Event Hubs output for VM watch

 For each Event Hub authentication method, you need to combine both the common and authentication specific parameter settings.
 Instructions are given for each authentication scenario.
-To apply this to Virtual Machines and Virtual Machine Scale Sets, specify the following settings within `vmWatchSettings` in the JSON configurations.
-See Configure VM watch `<insert link to configure vm watch page>` for instructions on how to access `vmWatchSettings` using [ARM template](/azure/azure-resource-manager/templates/), [Azure CLI](/cli/azure/), or [PowerShell](/powershell/).
+For Virtual Machines and Virtual Machine Scale Sets, specify the following settings within `vmWatchSettings` in the JSON configurations.
+See Configure VM watch for instructions on how to access `vmWatchSettings` using [ARM template](/azure/azure-resource-manager/templates/), [Azure CLI](/cli/azure/), or [PowerShell](/powershell/).

 ##### Common parameters for Event Hubs output